 At the beach in Bandol

 Bandol has the inimitable charm of the seaside towns along the Cote d’Azur.
 The sun shines on the streets and makes the sea shimmer in all its glory in a contrast with the clear blue sky.
 Palm trees are rustling in the central streets when the Mistral wind cools the evening air.
-The beach is full of families that bring with them many stuff – folding chairs, cushions, woven mats, thick scarves that they use to do something like a tent, equipment for swimming, freezer bags, strollers …… Topless grandmothers are a common sight, though not very pleasant….
-Sometimes I see mixed families – spouses of different races.
-And then it is very interesting to watch the outcome of such love mixes – their children are so beautiful!
+The beach is full of families that bring with them many stuff – folding chairs, cushions, woven mats, thick scarves that they use to do something like a tent, equipment for swimming, freezer bags, strollers …… Topless grandmothers are a common sight.
+Sometimes I see mixed families – spouses of different races and their beautiful offsprings.

 Bandol is all about family!